Kingdoms of Israel and

 God as King over his people

-God intended, from the time the children of Israel entered the land of milk and honey, that he would be the sole King over his people.
+God intended, from the time his people entered the land of milk and honey, that he would be the sole King over his people.
 God used individuals called Judges to uphold his laws, save Israel from its enemies, etc. but always retained to himself the right of sole Ruler.
 Judges could not make laws.
 They also were not allowed to explain them as that was the role of the priests.
 The office of Judge, unlike that of a king, could not be passed down to a person's descendants.

 Gideon, who was a Judge from 1145 to 1105 B.C., had to remind the people how God wanted them to be ruled when they tried to make HIM king!

-How, then, did Israel come to have a human king - instead of God - rule over them?
+How, then, did the Israelites come to have a human king, instead of God, rule over them?

 The prophet Samuel began his service as Judge in 1085 B.C.
 Thirty-two years later, in his old age, he decided to make his sons Joel and Abiah Judges (1Samuel 8).
 Unfortunately, the sons soon began to take bribes and pervert justice.
 Their corruption became so evident that it motivated the elders to make a special request of Samuel.

 Samuel takes what he is told as a personal rejection of his leadership.
 God, however, soon lets him know who is really being rejected.